 Associate Vice President

-Ernest A. Figueroa has worked as an arts administrator, live event producer, director, performer, and playwright for the past 30 years with experience in professional theater, educational theater, film, television, radio broadcasting, and arts event management.
-Figueroa joins ACG’s leadership transitions team to support numerous arts and culture organizations in executive search, as well as in other areas of facilities and program planning, strategy, and capacity building.
+Ernest A. Figueroa is an arts administrator, live event producer, director, performer, and playwright with 30 years of experience in professional theater, educational theater, film, television, radio broadcasting, and arts event management.
+Figueroa is a part of ACG’s leadership transitions team that supports numerous arts and culture organizations in executive search, as well as facilities and program planning, strategy, and capacity building.

 Prior to joining ACG, Figueroa spent more than a decade with The Broad Stage at Santa Monica College Performing Arts Center.
-In his role as the Producer for The Broad Stage, he used his skills in the areas of artist coordination, contract negotiation, program selection, education supervision, production, and development to present more than 900 events from the top performers in opera, jazz, choral, orchestral music, multi-media, theater, and dance.
+As Producer, he navigated artist coordination, contract negotiation, program selection, education supervision, production, and development to present more than 900 events from the top performers in opera, jazz, choral, orchestral music, multi-media, theater, and dance.
 Figueroa has also worked as the Special Event and Grants Coordinator within the Arts and Cultural Affairs Department for the City of Pasadena.
 In this role, he served as the city’s liaison to its multitude of visual and performing arts organizations, coordinating the bi-annual Arts and Ideas Festival and the twice yearly ArtNight, growing the event from 4,000 to 14,000 attendees in five years.
 He also coordinated public meetings and surveys with all stakeholders in the development of the Cultural Nexus, Pasadena’s first city-wide cultural plan.